Daita Logo

 result = await agent.run("""

-1. Create a transformation called weekly_signups that counts new users per week
+Create a transformation called 'daily_revenue' that inserts into

 """)